randyoyarzabal/reach/docs/INSTALL.md

 To get the development branch:
 > `git clone https://github.com/randyoyarzabal/reach.git --branch dev --single-branch <local path>`

-*Reach requires Python 2.x (NOT 3.x) with standard libs, paramiko, and pycrypto library modules, if you already have it, skip to Step 2.*
+*Reach requires Python 2.x (NOT 3.x), paramiko, and pycrypto library modules, if you already have it, skip to Step 2.*

 1. Install required modules: